HandsomeJeff/neo-python-workshop/part2_neopy.md

 # NEO Smart Contract Workshop (Part 2)
 *by [Steve](https://github.com/HandsomeJeff) for NEO*

-This workshop assumes intermediate knowledge of the command line.
+This is part 2 of the workshop.
+[Part 1](https://github.com/HandsomeJeff/neo-python-workshop/blob/master/part1_setup.md) is for installation.
 This portion involves interacting with neo-python command line.
 ___

 ### Workshop Details